 “Is that the voice of my little princess?” came a deep voice from the doorway.

-The three sisters turned to see none other than their father, Cygnus Black, standing with open arms.
+Narcissa turned to see her father, Cygnus Black, standing with open arms.
 With a tall, wide frame and dark features, her father seemed older since Narcissa had last seen him.
 Dark circles deepened his black hollow eyes, and stubble coveted the pale drained skin that had failed to see a shave in weeks.
 His long stout nose curved at the tip, giving a handsome structure to his face.